 At Kenilworth Castle you will gaze in wonder at the beautifully restored privy garden and marvel at Robert Dudley’s passion that made him spend millions on this extravagant display of love during the glorious summer progress of 1575 with Elizabeth I.

-We continue the story of religious persecution with a visit to Coughton Court, home of Bess Throckmorton.
+We relive the story of religious persecution with a visit to Coughton Court, home of Bess Throckmorton.
 Recently discovered priest holes revealed artefacts hidden during that time, amongst them a bishop’s Cope believed to have been worked upon by Catherine of Aragon.
 Bess was also Queen Elizabeth’s favourite lady-in-waiting until she married Sir Walter Raleigh in secret.

 Sudeley Castle in Gloucestershire, is a grand manor house, home and burial place of Catherine Parr, Henry VIII’s last wife.
 She is the only English Queen buried in private grounds.